digital-asset/docs.daml.com/docs/2.7.0/docs/canton/tutorials/getting_started.rst

 Canton is a JVM application.
 To run it natively you need Java 11 or higher installed on your system.
 Alternatively Canton is available as a `docker image <https://hub.docker.com/r/digitalasset/canton-open-source>`__ (see :ref:`Canton docker instructions <docker-instructions>`).

-Otherwise Canton is platform-agnostic, but we recommend you try it under Linux and macOS if possible as we currently only test those platforms.
+Canton is platform-agnostic.
+For development purposes it runs on macOS, Linux, and Windows.
+Linux is the supported platform for production.

-Under Windows, the Canton console output will be garbled unless you are running Windows 10 and you enable terminal colors (e.g., by running ``cmd.exe`` and then executing ``reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1``).
+Please note that, under Windows, the Canton console output will be garbled unless you are running Windows 10 and you enable terminal colors (e.g., by running ``cmd.exe`` and then executing ``reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1``).

-To start, download our community edition `latest release <https://github.com/digital-asset/daml/releases>`__ and extract the archive, or use the enterprise edition if you have access to it.
+To start, download the open source community edition `latest release <https://github.com/digital-asset/daml/releases>`__ and extract the archive, or use the enterprise edition if you have access to it.

 The extracted archive has the following structure: